khentatiana/Jenkins/README.md

-# Jenkins description created on 03.08.2020
+# Jenkins description created on 03.08.2020 by TK